 This question helps recruiters to know more about you as a person.
 Your answer can give them some insight:

-What you enjoy doing and what your value is
+- What do you enjoy doing and what are your value is

 Motivational questions in strength-based interviews

 There is a big difference between a candidate motivated by team building and strong relationships with colleagues and a candidate who is working individually on a report that improves the organization’s bottom line.
 Both candidates bring with them strong benefits, and this question can help interviewers narrow their pond to being the most appropriate person for that person and organization.

 Inspiration questions are commonly used in strength-based interviews, which focus on what you enjoy and what you do best.
 Other ways to ask about inspiration include ‘What motivates you in life?’
 And ‘What are you passionate about?’

 How to provide the best answer for “what motivates you”